-The BHA is a strong supporter of teaching young people about the importance of science and the scientific method as a reliable route to knowledge and understanding about the Universe.
+Humanists UK is a strong supporter of teaching young people about the importance of science and the scientific method as a reliable route to knowledge and understanding about the Universe.
 We also support the teaching of evolution in all schools, both primary and secondary, as a fundamental idea underpinning the subject of biology.
-At the same time, we do not think that creationism and ‘intelligent design’ should be taught as scientific theories, because they are not.
+At the same time, we do not think that pseudoscientific ideas such as creationism and ‘intelligent design’ should be taught as scientific theories, because they are not.

-Over the course of the 21st century, the BHA has led the campaign in support of evolution being added to the primary national curriculum, and in opposition to creationism being taught in state schools.
-In September 2011, the BHA co-ordinated the ‘Teach evolution, not creationism’ campaign, which was also supported by organisations such as the Association for Science Education and the British Science Association, and by thirty leading scientists including Sir David Attenborough, Professor Colin Blakemore, Professor Richard Dawkins, Sir Paul Nurse and Revd Professor Michael Reiss.
+Over the course of the 21st century, we have led the campaign in support of evolution being added to the primary national curriculum, and in opposition to creationism being taught as science in state schools.
+In 2011, we launched the ‘Teach evolution, not creationism’ campaign, which was also supported by organisations such as the Association for Science Education and the British Science Association, and by thirty leading scientists including Sir David Attenborough.
 It was supported by an e-petition signed by almost 25,000 individuals.

-The scientific method has provided a consistently reliable way of finding answers, albeit provisional, to questions about the nature and behaviour of things.
-It is rational, universal, enquiry- and evidence-based, and one of humanity’s greatest achievements.
-It is our position that the science curriculum in schools should make direct reference to the value of science as a way of finding out knowledge.
-It should cover the historical development of scientific method and discovery and its impact on society.
-The general contextual understanding this would provide is of greater importance for the majority of children who will not pursue a scientific specialism.
-It is also our position that non-scientific or un-evidenced theories or approaches should never be taught as if they were scientific or evidenced.
+Science has provided a consistently reliable way of finding answers, albeit provisional ones, to questions about the nature and behaviour of things.
+The scientific method is rational, universal, enquiry- and evidence-based, and one of humanity’s greatest achievements.
+It is our position that the science curriculum in schools should make direct reference to the value of science as a way of determining knowledge.
+It should cover the historical development of the scientific method and discovery, and its impact on society.
+The general contextual understanding this would provide is of great importance to the majority of children who are unlikely to pursue a scientific specialism.
+It is also our position that non-scientific or un-evidenced theories or approaches should never be taught as if they are scientific or evidenced.

-Evolution is the most important idea underlying biological science.
-It is a key concept that children should be introduced to at an early stage so as to protect them from popular misconceptions (‘it is all a matter of chance’) and religious fallacies (such as arguments from design) and ensure a firm scientific understanding when they study it in more detail and depth later on (which they should).
+Evolution is the most important idea underlying biology.
+It is a key concept that children should be introduced to at an early stage so as to protect them from popular misconceptions (‘it is all a matter of chance’) and religious fallacies (such as arguments from design), as well as ensure a firm scientific understanding when they study the topic in more detail and depth later on.
 An understanding of evolution is central to understanding all aspects of biology, from human behaviour to the genetic basis of disease, to ecological relationships and how the environment affects the development and diversity of life on earth.
-As such it should be a central feature of – not, as is currently too often the case, marginal to – the study of school biology.
+As such it should be a central feature of the study of school biology.

 Creationism and ‘intelligent design’

 Creationism and ‘intelligent design’ are not scientific theories, but they are portrayed as scientific theories by some religious fundamentalists who attempt to have their views promoted in publicly-funded schools.
-We work for enforceable statutory guidance that they may not be presented as scientific theories in any publicly-funded school of whatever type.
-Guidance must also be comprehensive, so that it is clear that any portrayal of creationism and ‘intelligent design’ as science (whether it takes place in science lessons or not) is unacceptable.
+We work for enforceable statutory rules that they may not be presented as scientific theories in any publicly-funded school of whatever type.
+Such rules must also be comprehensive, so that it is clear that any portrayal of creationism and ‘intelligent design’ as science (whether it takes place in science lessons or not) is unacceptable.

 Our work on this issue before May 2010

-In 2002 the BHA received complaints about creationist activities at the Vardy Foundation Academy Emmanuel College in Gateshead, which allegedly presented the theory of evolution as ‘a matter of faith’.
-As a result, in March 2002 the BHA organised a letter from 43 scientists and philosophers to the Prime Minister, expressing concern about this development and asking for improved guidance on Science teaching – including advocating that evolution should be taught in primary schools.
+- In 2002 Humanists UK received complaints about creationist activities at Emmanuel College, the Vardy Foundation Academy in Gateshead, which allegedly presented the theory of evolution as ‘a matter of faith’.
+As a result, in March 2002 Humanists UK organised a letter from 43 scientists and philosophers to the Prime Minister, expressing concern about this development and asking for improved guidance on Science teaching – including advocating that evolution should be taught in primary schools.
 By autumn 2004 the Vardy Foundation (now the Emmanuel School Foundation) controlled three schools in the North East – also in Middlesbrough and Doncaster – and was negotiating for a fourth, in Conisbrough.
-The BHA briefed MPs and peers on creationist Academies in June, and on October 2004 local campaigners in Conisbrough persuaded their local authority to reject the proposals.
+Humanists UK briefed MPs and peers on creationist Academies and in October local campaigners persuaded their local authority to reject the proposals.

-In September 2006 the creationist organisation ‘Truth in Science’ launched a new website encouraging teachers to incorporate ‘intelligent design’ into their science teaching and mailed free resources to all secondary heads of Science.
-The BHA denounced the new site and with the Christian think-tank Ekklesia, wrote to the DfE about its concerns over this attempt to smuggle creationism into school science and calling on the government to take action.
-We received a reply that the Government were now willing to take action and in September 2007 the ‘Guidance on the place of creationism and intelligent design in science lessons’ was finally published.
+- In September 2006 the creationist organisation ‘Truth in Science’ launched a new website encouraging teachers to incorporate ‘intelligent design’ into their science teaching and mailed free resources to all secondary heads of Science.
+Humanists UK denounced the new site and with the Christian think-tank Ekklesia, wrote to the DfE about its concerns over this attempt to smuggle creationism into school science and calling on the UK Government to take action.
+We received a reply that the Government were now willing to take action and in September 2007 ‘Guidance on the place of creationism and intelligent design in science lessons’ was published.

-In July 2009 the BHA organised a letter from twenty-six of the UK’s top scientists and science educators that called on the Government to add evolution to the new primary science curriculum proposed for primary schools in England, and improve teaching about the scientific method.
+- In July 2009 Humanists UK organised a letter from twenty-six of the UK’s top scientists and science educators that called on the UK Government to add evolution to the new primary science curriculum proposed for primary schools in England, and improve teaching about the scientific method.
 Teaching of evolution in primary schools was subsequently included in the Children, Schools and Families Bill, however was later dropped as the Bill was not passed until the wash-up period at the very end of Brown’s tenure as Prime Minister.

-We continue to be concerned about pseudoscientific groups proposing to set up Free Schools, and the Government’s levels of scrutiny of Free School proposals.
+We continue to be concerned about pseudoscientific groups proposing to set up free schools – as well as about pseudoscience at existing maintained schools and Academies.
 If you become aware of any proposals in your area which are of concern, please do get in touch, and consider starting a local campaign against the plans.